-How Do Mirrors Affect Wi-fi Signals?
+How Do Mirrors Affect Wi-Fi Signals

 Mirrors are manufactured with a reflective coating at the back that is made to reflect light.
 But that reflective coating not only reflects the light but also interferes and reflects the Wi-Fi or other electromagnetic signals.
 Now the question is does the Wi-Fi lose its strength due to this reflection?
 Well, not exactly.
 When the Wi-Fi signal is reflected it does not lose its strength, but, how is the Wi-Fi signal affected then?

-How To Check If Mirror Is Affecting Wi-fi?
+How To Check If Mirror Is Affecting Wi-Fi?

 Wi-Fi Analyzing App

-If you want to check the extent to which mirrors are affecting the Wi-Fi, get your hands on a Wi-Fi analyzing app in your device.
+If you want to check the extent to which mirrors are affecting the Wi-Fi, get your hands on a Wi-Fi analyzing app on your device.
 Check the Wi-Fi signal strength near the router in both the presence and absence of the mirror.
 You’ll see the difference for yourself.

 How To Avoid Interrupted Wi-fi Signals?

-Choose the Correct Location
+Choose The Correct Location

 The first thing you can do to avoid this nuisance is to place your router in a location that is not very much surrounded by reflective surfaces.
 If at all, a mirror is located around it, try to keep the router at a distance from the mirror.
 Greater distances between the mirror and the router will not affect Wi-Fi strength very much.

-Wi-Fi extenders in the required locations.
 Wi-Fi extenders are little devices that hold the capacity of increasing the strength and range of a Wi-Fi signal.
 If the Wi-Fi signals are interrupted due to reflection from the mirrors they can be strengthened with the help of these extenders.